xoolive/traffic/docs/gallery.rst

 Air traffic density
 -------------------

-Measure and visualise how many aircraft fly in the sky
+Measure and visualize how many aircraft fly in the sky

 .. raw:: html